 However, many Bhutanese people are very poor, and cannot afford to eat meat regularly.
 Meat is something often offered as a luxury to guests.
 So, vegetarians can relax—vegetarian food is common Bhutan!

 Vegans will have more difficulty as cheese and eggs are common in local cuisine.
 Here’s what vegan traveler Shivya Nath of The Shooting Star has to say about being vegan in Bhutan:

 “It’s super easy to be vegetarian, but vegan is a bit more tricky since cheese surprisingly makes it way into a lot of things.
 Still, I feasted as a vegan.
 Thimphu was quite easy, and in small villages, most hosts are inclined towards Buddhism and sort of understand the ethical aspect of why someone wouldn’t want to eat animal products.
 Plus a lot of amazing produce grows in the country (at least in western and central Bhutan) so the food is yum.”

 If traveling on a guided tour, your tour company of choice should be able to arrange vegan options for you throughout your trip if informed ahead of time.

-Money and the cost of travel in Bhutan
+Money and the cost of travel